-Locate and right-click the wp-config.php file, then choose the Edit option.
+Locate and right-click the wp-config.php file, then choose Edit.

-Scroll down to the end of the file to the line that reads /* That's all, stop editing!
-Happy blogging. */and paste the following line of code:
+At the end of the file, you’ll see the line: /* That's all, stop editing!
+Happy blogging. */.
+Above this line, paste the following code:

-Save your changes and sign back into your WordPress dashboard.
-You should now be permitted to upload any file type.
+Log out of WordPress, then sign back in.
+You should now be allowed to upload any file type.

 This is a relatively easy solution, but not ideal for every website.
-If multiple users are uploading files on your WordPress site for example, then you may want to be more specific about which file types are permitted.
+If multiple users are uploading files on your WordPress site, for example, you may want to specify which file types are permitted.
 In that case, keep reading.